5jt/dyalog-cookbook/manuscript/03_structure.md

 yet Shift+Enter in the Tracer or the Editor still works, and any changes would go into `#.Utilities`.

-A> ### About :Include
+A> ### More about :Include
 A>
 A> Note that if the code of `means` or `else` is changed while tracing into it from the `MyApp` class those changes are reflected in `#.Utilities` immediately.
 That gives you kind of a feeling that the code in `MyApp` "jumps" into `#.Utilities` and then executes (and possibly also changes) the code over there, but that's not the case.
 A>
-A> For example, lets assume that you save the workspace and then copy `#.Utilities` into #.
-It's the same version as before, absolutely nothing has changed, right?!
-Not quite!
+A> This generally works well, but can lead to confusion.
+For example, if you were now to `)COPY #.Utilities` from another workspace, the class has a reference to functions in the old copy of #.Utilities, and will not update them until the class is fixed again.
 A>
 A> Let's assume that in a WS `C:\Test_Include` we have just this code:
 A>